Mico27/gbs-StreamableActorPlugin/README.md

 **Version 4.3.0 — Requires GB Studio ≥ 4.3.0**

-An engine plugin that streams an actor's animation frames straight into sprite VRAM, one frame at a time — the way *The Legend of Zelda: Link's Awakening* streams Link's frames into a fixed tile band.
+An engine plugin that streams an actor's animation frames straight into sprite VRAM, one frame at a time.
 A spritesheet then costs the VRAM of its **largest single frame** instead of the VRAM of **all its frames**, no matter how many frames, directions or animation states it has.

 Frames may have completely different layouts and different tile counts; the streamer copies whatever the current frame needs.